 David Morriss spent over 31 years in IBM starting at the bottom and becoming a board member of IBM UK.
 He saw it change from the dominant computer company with a unique culture and set of policies to one focused on IT services.
 He planned the change to a services company for its European, Middle East and African sector and then executed the plan in the UK.
 This turned IBM UK round from a loss-making operation to a profit generator.
-He applied the mantra that computers were there to solve problems in the private and public sectors, not there for the sake of the technology.
+He applied the mantra that computers were there to solve problems in the private and public sectors, not there for the sake of technology.

 Early Life and Education